Prepare for a career as a paralegal or legal assistant

 Tracy Pearson, Esq.

-Tracy Pearson is a deputy attorney general for the State of Delaware.
-Ms. Pearson is a licensed attorney at law in the states of Delaware, Pennsylvania and New York.
-In addition to government practice, Ms. Pearson has previous litigation experience in private practice focusing in the areas of family law, real estate, corporations and debt collection.
+Tracy Pearson is a licensed attorney at law in the states of Delaware, Pennsylvania and New York.
+She practices family law in Wilmington, and has previously served as a deputy attorney general for the State of Delaware.
+Ms. Pearson has previous litigation experience in private practice focusing in the areas of family law, real estate, corporations and debt collection.
 In 2009, Ms. Pearson clerked in Delaware Family Court for the Honorable Jay H. Conner and Mark D. Buckworth.
 Prior to obtaining her juris doctor degree from Widener University School of Law, Ms. Pearson served as an intern for the Honorable Kathrynann Durham in the Delaware County Court of Common Pleas.
 In 2005, Ms. Pearson obtained her bachelor of science, cum laude, from the University of Delaware.

 Stacey I. Sawa, Esq.